Optical attached cable

 Optical attached cable (OPAC) is a type of fibre-optic cable that is installed by being attached to a host conductor along overhead power lines.
 The attachment system varies and can include wrapping, lashing or clipping the fibre-optic cable to the host.
 Installation is typically performed using a specialised piece of equipment that travels along the host conductor from pole to pole or tower to tower, wrapping, clipping or lashing the fibre-optic cable in place.
 Different manufacturers have different systems and the installation equipment, cable designs and hardware are not interchangeable.

 Although lashed cable systems and clipped cable systems have been investigated as a means of attaching optical fibre cables to overhead power lines, wrapped cables were the first type to be developed and are the only type in common use today.

 Wrapped cable systems were developed independently in the UK (SkyWrap) and Japan (GWWOP) during the 1980s and have been widely used, with installations in every continent except Antarctica.
 Through licensing and through independent development, wrapped cable systems have also been supplied by French, Italian, German and Russian companies.

 The installation process for wrapped cables involves passing a drum of cable around and around the host conductor as the carrying device moves across the span.
 For installation on hosts within 10 m of the ground (medium or low voltage overhead lines), it is possible to pull the wrapping machine by hand from the ground below the line.
-However, a radio controlled power unit using batteries or a petrol engine is normally required when the host conductor is on a high voltage transmission line.
+However, a radio-controlled power unit using batteries or a petrol engine is normally required when the host conductor is on a high voltage transmission line.
 Wrapped cables can be applied to earth wires (ground wires, shield wires) on power transmission lines and to phase conductors on transmission, sub-transmission or distribution lines.

-SkyWrap is the most successful example of OPAC and is used together with more familiar optical fibre cables such as OPGW and All-dielectric self-supporting cable (ADSS) to build communications networks for power utilities.
+SkyWrap is the most successful example of OPAC and is used together with more familiar optical fibre cables such as optical ground wire (OPGW) and all-dielectric self-supporting cable (ADSS) to build communications networks for power utilities.

 Etymology

-The generic International Electrotechnical Commission (IEC) and IEEE designation for attached cable is "OPAC".
-OPAC can be used in the same sense as the nomenclature "OPGW" and "ADSS".
+The generic International Electrotechnical Commission (IEC) and IEEE designation for attached cable is OPAC.
+OPAC can be used in the same sense as the nomenclature OPGW and ADSS.
 OPAC refers specifically to fibre-optic cables and specifically to installations where the host conductor is part of the electricity supply system.
 Installations using metallic cables (coax or copper telephone cables) or messenger wires as the host are not covered by the term OPAC.